 - Try to maintain a consistent routine – Aside from sleep, other parts of your life should be as consistent as possible when you’re trying to reboot your circadian rhythm.
 Get regular exercise, eat at around the same times each day if you can and try to avoid activities such as late-night partying that can throw your efforts out of whack.

-- Utilise natural essential oils – The Australian Sleep Co.’s natural sleep remedy essential oils products may help trigger the release of melatonin, to help calm your mind and drift off to sleep.
+- Utilise our natural essential oil products– When you wake and start to think your body may start to produce the daytime hormone cortisol.
+Use our pillow spray to help bring those cortisol levels down.
+The Australian Sleep Co.’s natural sleep remedy essential oils products may also help trigger the release of melatonin, to help calm your mind and drift back off to sleep.

 At The Australian Sleep Co we love to help you have a better nights sleep.
 You can always give us a call and we can help.
 We would love to hear from you.